-- Type of refrigerant This issue is applied in instances where any type of refrigerant is present, i.e. even if the ozone depleting potential (ODP) of the refrigerant is zero and the reingerant global warming potential (GWP) is less than 5.
-Solid refrigerant The credit(s) can be awarded by default where a solid refrigerant is used.

-CO 2 as a Where $CO_2$ is used as a refrigerant, the refrigerant recovery system refrigerant credit/requirements can be awarded/met without the need for a recovery system, provided that the design team confirm the system/installation requirements of BS EN 378:2008 and the Institute of Refrigeration Carbon Dioxide as a Refrigeration Code of Practice is complied with.
-Ammonia as a Where Ammonia is used as a refrigerant, the refrigerant recovery system refrigerant credit/requirements can be awarded/met without the need for a recovery system, provided that the design team confirm the system/installation requirements of BS EN 378:2008 and the Institute of Refrigeration Ammonia Refrigeration Systems Code of Practice is complied with.
-Total refrigerant The credit(s) can be awarded by default where the total refrigerant charge charge less than used in the building is less than 5kg.
-5 kg Multiple split For installations of small multiple hermetic systems only, where the refrigerant systems charge in each unit is less than 5kg but the total refrigerant charge in the building is greater than 5kg, the credit(s) can be awarded by default.
+Type of refrigerant This issue is applied in instances where any type of refrigerant is present, i.e. even if the ozone depleting potential (ODP) of the refrigerant is zero and the global warming potential (GWP) is less than 5.
+Solid refrigerant The credit can be awarded by default where a solid refrigerant is used.
+CO 2 as a refrigerant Where CO_2 is used as a refrigerant, the refrigerant recovery system credit/requirements can be awarded/met without the need for a recovery system, provided that the design team confirm the system/installation requirements of BS EN 378:2008 72 and the Institute of Refrigeration Carbon Dioxide as a Refrigeration Code of Practice 73 is complied with.
+Ammonia as a refrigerant Where Ammonia is used as a refrigerant, the refrigerant recovery system credit/requirements can be awarded/met without the need for a recovery system, provided that the design team confirm the system/installation requirements of BS EN 378:2008 72 and the Institute of Refrigeration Ammonia Refrigeration Systems Code of Practice 74 is complied with.
+Total refrigerant charge less than 5 kg The credit can be awarded by default where the total refrigerant charge used in the building is less than 5kg.
+Multiple split systems For installations of small multiple hermetic systems only, where the refrigerant charge in each unit is less than 5kg but the total refrigerant charge in the building is greater than 5kg, the credit can be awarded by default.
 This is on the basis that the risk of a large refrigerant leak is minimised and individual leaks from each system will be small i.e. <5kg.
 High-risk parts High-risk parts of refrigeration plant typically include the pipe work and compressor.
 Evaporator or condenser coils can be omitted from the coverage of the system.
-Manual The provision of any manual system, including manual storage cylinders on refrigerant site, does not comply with the criteria of this issue. recovery system Cold food storage The criteria of this issue apply to cold food storage refrigeration equipment higher education (where the charge is $\geq$ 5kg), i.e. cold rooms and/or centralised equipment serving a group of cold storage cabinets.
-Cabinets and refrigerated bottle buildings shelves with integral refrigeration plant on average have a charge of 0.3kg; therefore in most circumstances, individual or small-scale multiple installations will not fall within the scope of this issue.
-However, the assessor should ask the design team to confirm that the charge is $\leq$ 5kg.
+Manual refrigerant recovery system The provision of any manual system, including manual storage cylinders on site, does not comply with the criteria of this issue.

 Req.
 Design Stage Post Construction Stage 1 A copy of the specification clause or design plan confirming: Absence of refrigerants in the development.
-Assessor's building/site inspection and photographic evidence confirming:Absence of refrigeration plant.
-2&3 A copy of the specification clause or letter from the M&amp;E engineer confirming: Type of leak detection system(s).
-Scope of the system(s) Where relevant, containment strategy for such equipment. photographic evidence confirming: Installation of leak detection system(s) Installation of automatic refrigerant

-4,5&6 A copy of the specification clause or letter from the M&amp;E engineer confirming: Type, scope and operation of automatic refrigerant recovery equipment Details of the plant room enclosure where pump down. the refrigeration plant is installedAlarm threshold for triggering automatic pump down.
+Assessor's building/site inspection and photographic evidence confirming: Absence of refrigeration plant.
+2&3 A copy of the specification clause or letter from the M&E engineer confirming: Type of leak detection system(s).
+Scope of the system(s) Where relevant, containment strategy for such equipment.
+Assessor's building/site inspection and photographic evidence confirming: Installation of leak detection system(s) Installation of automatic refrigerant recovery equipment Pre-set threshold level for automatic 4,5&6 A copy of the specification clause or letter from the M&E engineer confirming: Type, scope and operation of automatic refrigerant recovery equipment Details of the plant room enclosure where the refrigeration plant is installed Alarm threshold for triggering automatic pump down. pump down.